Career Timeline of Cameron Norrie: Major Achievements and Milestones

 March 2019: Reached Top 50 in Singles Rankings

-In 2019, Cameron Norrie received a wildcard into the main draw of the Auckland Open, reaching his debut ATP final, where he lost to Tennys Sandgren.
+In 2019, Cameron Norrie received a wildcard into the main draw of the Auckland Open and reached his debut ATP final, losing to Tennys Sandgren.

 2020: US Open Performance

-In May 2021, Cameron Norrie achieved his biggest career win by defeating Dominic Thiem at the Lyon Open and reaching the final.
+In May 2021, Cameron Norrie achieved his biggest career win by beating Dominic Thiem at the Lyon Open and reached the final, where he was beaten by Stefanos Tsitsipas.

 July 2021: First ATP Title at Los Cabos Open

-In July 2021, Cameron Norrie won his first ATP title at the Los Cabos Open, leading him to reach a new career high in the top 30.
+In July 2021, Cameron Norrie won his first ATP title at the Los Cabos Open, beating Brandon Nakashima in the final and reaching a new career high in the top 30 in the singles rankings.

-In 2021, Cameron Norrie matched his previous performance by reaching the same round at the Australian Open, where he was defeated by Rafael Nadal.
+In 2021, Cameron Norrie reached the same round at the Australian Open, where he was defeated by Rafael Nadal.

 June 2022: Achieved Career-High Doubles Ranking